birdisito/birdisito/README.md

 ### Welcome to my shitty profile 💀
 ***things I excel at doing:***
-- being a lazy ass
+- being a lazy ass 💤
-- be annoying
+- annoy everyone 💖
-- vibin' with the bois
+- vibin' with the bois 🤙
-- being aesthetic as fucc
+- being aesthetic as fucc ✨
 - your mom

-also this profile isn't anonymous or anything, anyone can easily know my irl identity, I ain't a black hat either, I just post and save stupidity on this github profile
+also this profile isn't anonymous or anything, anyone can easily know my irl identity; I ain't a black hat either, I just post and save stupidity on this github profile

 <!--
 **birdisito/birdisito** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.